microsoft/Windows-driver-samples/avstream/avshws/README.md

 After you've installed the sample on your host computer, run Visual Studio, and from the **File** menu, select **Open**, then **Project/Solution...**, navigate to the directory where you've copied the Avshws sample, then to the C++ folder, and select **avshws.vcxproj** (the VC++ Project).

 In the **Solution Explorer** pane in Visual Studio, at the top is **Solution 'avshws'**.
 Right-click this and select **Configuration Manager**.
-Follow the instructions in [Building a Driver with the WDK](http://msdn.microsoft.com/library/windows/hardware/ff554644) to set the platform, operating system, and debug configuration you want to use, and to build the sample.
+Follow the instructions in [Building a Driver with Visual Studio and the WDK](https://docs.microsoft.com/windows-hardware/drivers/develop/building-a-driver) to set the platform, operating system, and debug configuration you want to use, and to build the sample.
 This sample project will automatically sign the driver package.

-Provision your target computer using instructions in, for example, [Preparing a Computer for Provisioning](http://msdn.microsoft.com/library/windows/hardware/dn265573).
+Provision your target computer using instructions in, for example, [Provision a computer for driver deployment and testing](https://docs.microsoft.com/windows-hardware/drivers/gettingstarted/provision-a-target-computer-wdk-8-1).
 Ensure that in the **Network and Sharing Center** control panel your target computer has **Network Discovery** and **File and Printer Sharing** enabled.

 ## Deploy the driver to the target computer